 BitMEX: There is generally no possibility for ID verification in BitMEX accounts.
 However, you may receive an email from support asking you to send them ID documents.
 This is especially the case when they suspect that you are US-American because you’ve logged in from the USA.

-BaseFEX: BaseFEX is pretty much the same as BitMEX and PrimeXBT when it comes to ID verification.
+BaseFEX: Also no ID verification required.
 There is no area for that within user accounts and you can trade entirely anonymously.
 At signup you’re not even asked for you real name, just a nickname of your choice.

 There are even some more crypto brokers, where you can trade without ID verification in their basic accounts.
 Those basic accounts are always restricted in one way or another.